egonw/blog/_posts/2025-06-09-one-million-iupac-names.markdown

 Something interesting I cannot fully understand at this moment yet, however, is the following.
-When I calculate the number of unique InChIKeys for the milestone, I get 117,726 keys, and when I do this for the list of name variations, I get 203,979 names.
+When I calculate the number of unique InChIKeys for the milestone, I get 117,726 keys, and when I do this for the list of name variations, I get 203,979 keys.
 So, while the IUPAC name list is about five times as long, the list of InChIKeys is not even twice as long.
 Well, I guess that is why this is called research.